rodrigo-arenas/pyworkforce/docs/tutorials/scheduling.rst

 First, we see that the status is optimal; this means that the solver found an optimal feasible solution.
 The cost is 157; this is the value of the objective function.
-The resources_shifts dict is the actual shifts schedule; this tells you how many resources to schedule per day and shift.
+The resources_shifts dict is the actual shifts schedule, i.e :math:`X_{ds}`;
+this tells you how many resources to schedule per day and shift.

 MinRequiredResources